rgulli/Gulli-et-al_2020_Nat-Neuro/README.md

 ## More details

-For more information about these data, code, questions or comments regarding the analyses, or a PDF of the manuscript and supplemental materials, feel free to <a rel="email me" href="mailto:roberto.gulli@mail.mcgill.ca">.
+For more information about these data, code, questions or comments regarding the analyses, or a PDF of the manuscript and supplemental materials, feel free to <a href="mailto:roberto.gulli@mail.mcgill.ca" target="_blank">email me</a>.

 #